avwsolutions/opensearch-training-material/labs/05-Indices/README.md

 ## Exercise 2 - Index management UI

 This second exercise we will have a look at possibilities of managing an index using the UI.
 This is provided by a plugin and really helpful if users don't have API knowledge.
+First take some time to click around and learn about the indices that live in your cluster.

 ### 2.1 - Create index